velartrill/velartrill.github.io/orig/kestrel.md

 "I don't really think 'suffering' is even the right word, I just."
 I shrug again.
 "Shal-- we were at *war*.
 We were spending day after day bleeding and making other people bleed and watching enemies and friends and total innocents alike die in ways some of them so terrible I can't even think about it without-- without--"

-He takes my hand, squeezes gently.
+He takes my hand and squeezes, gently prying my nails out of my arm.
 "Shh.
 Stop.
 It's alright.
 I understand.
 You're safe.
-Nobody can hurt you here, and you can't hurt anyone either."
+Nobody can hurt you here.
+Nobody is going to be hurt."

 I inhale slowly.
 "Thank you.
-Look, my point is-- yeah, so the guys had their fun sometimes.
-So what.
+It's okay.
+I'm okay.
+Look, my point is-- yeah, so the guys had their fun sometimes. *So what*.
 It's hard for me to begrudge them, knowing firsthand what they always got up and did next.
 For me, for their comrades, for us all."

 "Are you telling me *they weren't even punished?*" Shalvan looks horrified.
 "They were left in the same unit to continue traumatizing their victims?"

 I sigh.
 "We were still enforcing a lot of the customary law back then.
 If I had reported them they would have been burned alive.
 Shal, they didn't deserve that.
 Those boys-- they were my comrades in arms.
 They were part of my unit.
-I don't know if you understand this but that's something more than friends.
+I don't know if you understand this but to us that's something more than friends.
 I didn't let the *den tsuang* gun them down on the battlefield and I sure as *ash* wasn't gonna throw them to the flames myself neither.
 I'm still clinging to those last shreds of my honor."

 "So you're saying, your rapist-- rapists?
 There were more than one?"